Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Methodology

 \subsection{Semi-Supervised Reward Estimator}

-The reward estimator is the very module that takes (augmented) transitions as input and outputs estimated rewards (see Figure~\ref{fig1}).
+The reward estimator is the very module that takes (augmented) transitions as input and outputs estimated rewards (see Figure.~\ref{fig1}).
 During the training phase, the estimator is optimized via consistency regularization using the cross-entropy.
-In the prediction phase, the final estimated reward is generated through $\arg\max$ selection, choosing the $z$ value corresponding to the peak of the confidence score distribution.
-The SSRS framework proposed in this paper, aims to fit an optimal state-value function $V^*(s)$ and an optimal action-value function $Q^*(s,a)$, which are used to shape the rewards of trajectory.
-Note we use $Q(s, a)$ and $V(s)$ to denote aforementioned function before parameter optimization.
-Given an {one-step} trajectory $\langle s_t, a_t, r_t, s_{t+1}\rangle$, the estimated reward can be calculated from the estimations of the state-value function $V(s)$ and the action-value function $Q(s, a)$ as follows.
-We first define the confidence score vector of timestep $t$ over a fixed reward set $Z=\{z_i,\ i=1,\dots,N_z\}$ in Eq.(\ref{eq: 4.2.0}), where $N_z$ is a hyperparameter controlling the number of estimated rewards.
-The value of fixed reward set is initialized according to the collected true reward value, and is updated throughout the process of agent's interactions with environment.
+In the prediction phase, the final estimated reward is generated through $\arg\max$ selection, choosing the $z$ value in the reward set $Z$ corresponding to the peak of the confidence score distribution.
+Reward shaping in this study is framed as a classification task, within which the SSRS framework is designed to build a reward function that integrates a state-action-value reward distribution function $\mathbf{R}_Q(s,a)$ and a state-value reward distribution function $\mathbf{R}_V(s)$, so as to select the optimal reward from the set $Z$.
+The state-value reward distribution function $\mathbf{R}_V(s): \mathcal{S} \to \Delta(Z)$ defined as $\mathbf{R}_V(s) = \mathbf{p}(\hat{r} = z | S=s)$, maps a state to a probability distribution over the reward set $Z$, where $\Delta(Z)$ is the probability simplex.
+Correspondingly, the state-action value reward distribution function $ \mathbf{R}_Q(s, a): \mathcal{S} \times \mathcal{A} \to \Delta(Z) $ is given by $\mathbf{R}_Q(s, a) = \mathbf{p}(\hat{r} = z | S=s, A=a)$.

-By the following Eq.(\ref{eq: 4.2.0}), we can get confidence vector $\mathbf{q_t}\in\mathbb{R}^{N_z}$ at timestep $t$, with each element $q_i \in \mathbf{q_t}$ corresponding to a estimated reward $z_i \in Z$, {computed as } The reward $z$ {estimated} from the trajectory $\langle s_t, a_t, r_t, s_{t+1} \rangle$ essentially evaluates the quality of the agent's interaction with the environment at the current step based on {the trajectory}.
-We utilize {$Q(s_t, a_t)$} to assess the long-term return (\textit{i.e.}, the cumulative future reward) of taking action $a_t$ in state $s_t$, and combine this with the future cumulative return estimation {$V(s_{t+1})$} of transitioning to state $s_{t+1}$ after taking action $a_t$ in state $s_t$, which gives us the estimated $z$ in the form of linear combination of the two, with $\beta >0$.
-The estimate reward value $z_t$ is selected with maximum confidence score above the threshold $\lambda$, i.e., $z_t=\alpha(\mathbf{q_t},\lambda)$, where